dotnet/dotnet-docker/1.0/README.md

 ## Build and run an application with a .NET Core SDK Image

-You can use the .NET Core SDK Docker image as a build and runtime development.
-It's a useful approach for iterative development and the easiest way to get started using .NET Core with Docker.
+You can use the .NET Core SDK Docker image as a build and runtime environment.
+It's a useful image for iterative development and the easiest way to get started using .NET Core with Docker.
+It isn't recommended for production since it's a bigger image than necessary, although it can work for that, too.
 You can try the instructions below or use the [dotnetapp-dev sample](https://github.com/dotnet/dotnet-docker-samples/tree/master/dotnetapp-dev) if you want to try a pre-made version that's ready go.

 In your Dockerfile, include the following line to reference the .NET Core SDK: